-Question: Mr. Doctor, please summarize in what areas you can help patients as a neurosurgeon?
+Q: Mr. Doctor, please summarize in what areas you can help patients as a neurosurgeon?

 Neurosurgery includes a variety of brain tumor surgeries, endoscopic brain surgeries and related diseases, as well as spinal surgeries.
 Treatment of various diseases of the lumbar disc, neck, spinal fractures and other such cases is also in our field of knowledge.
 Depending on the type of university, all partners take different courses.
 At the center where I studied, I completed all of these courses, including cerebral endoscopy, pediatric neurosurgery, cranial base surgery, cerebral endoscopy, and almost all of the courses that are routinely taught.

 Question: Tell us about lumbar disc surgery, its symptoms and treatment methods.
 What problems do patients usually face when they come to you?

 Answer: In general, lumbar disc is one of the most common diseases in the field of neurosurgery.
 It can be said that a very large percentage of people in the society do not suffer from lumbar disc disease but from diseases related to the spine.
 Due to the sedentary and sedentary lifestyle we have now, these diseases are also spreading.
 Sitting at a desk, inactivity, and lack of daily mobility increase spinal problems.
 The main symptoms of these diseases appear as back pain.
 In a wide range of diseases, we have these symptoms, and eventually they may manifest themselves as pain that spreads to the legs.